 - General boat and environmental know-how

-- Mastering how to properly tie and tighten all your knots
+- Mastering how to tie and tighten all your knots properly

-Navigation is actually a remarkably important component of sailing any boat or any other vessel.
-Without this understanding, you could likely lead you and your whole crew into a pretty costly and dangerous situation.
-You can check out more information on completing a skipper course here.
+Navigation is an essential component of sailing any boat or vessel.
+Without this understanding, you and your whole crew could likely be in a costly and dangerous situation.

 What You Should Know About Navigation

-There are a number of important sailing-related aspects including how to safely pilot your vessel at night and understanding the circulations of tide and current.
-In addition, you need to learn the chart 5011, that is, master how to chart perfectly not forgetting the blind navigation.
+In addition, you need to learn chart 5011, that is, master how to chart ideally, not forgetting blind navigation.
 You can’t solely rely on GPS units or a chartplotter.

-Becoming a boat skipper can be an exciting and rewarding experience for any person.
-It’s good prior to apply for your license to learn and master all procedures and information which involve safety while sailing a boat.
-This way, your encounter can be so fulfilling and full of adventure.
+Becoming a boat skipper can be an exciting and rewarding experience for anyone.
+Before applying for your license, it’s good to learn and master all safety procedures and information while sailing a boat.